Increase Responsible Sourcing

 In retail locations, we will continue to expand composting operations that provide nutrients back to our environment, where feasible.

-Goal: 100% Corporate Brand Packaging Optimization
+100% Our Brands Packaging Optimization

 Increase certified virgin fiber sourcing from well-managed forests.
 Kroger will accept the Forest Stewardship Council (FSC), Sustainable Forest Initiative (SFI), and Programme for the Endorsement of Forest Certification (PEFC) for paperboard packaging.